 Educational volunteer opportunities:

-Volunteer World has carefully selected a few orphanage projects where we believe support the best interest of the children involved.
-We never advertise them, however, and always take time to inform volunteers about the potential downsides of orphanages.
+Volunteer World has carefully selected a few orphanage projects that we believe support the best interest of the children involved.
+We never advertise them, however, and always take the time to inform volunteers about the potential downsides of orphanages.
 We do this on our landing page and through our helpdesk.
 We always try to redirect volunteers toward other volunteer opportunities with children.

 For volunteers who want to volunteer in an orphanage abroad, we have strict requirements and suggestions: